Slight the scent of wax-polished leather,

 Clock tower tolls twelve, imitates Big Ben,

-horses judged by bulbous, bowler-hatted men;
+horses judged, bulbous, bowler-hatted men;

-po-faced riders, gamine pretty or plump,
+po-faced riders, gamine pretty, or plump,

-gallantly they gallop, canter, or jump.
+gallantly they gallop, canter, and jump.

 Clear round competitions, clapping crowds,